alexbagirov/test/README.md

 * Chat with your frineds using encryption :lock:
 * Stay online when you want - we do not use a lot of bandwidth at your computer :metal:
-* Be updated with the latest news as ASAP :hourglass_flowing_sand:
+* Be up-to-date constantly thanks to the WebSocket protocol :hourglass_flowing_sand:

 ## Contributing
 We will be happy to see your PRs.
 If you can, please consider these topics we would also like to recieve help with: